-District TMT completes Threat Assessment and Summary/Recommendations.

-• If site administrator was not part of discussion during Assessment and Summary/Recommendations, TMT reviews those documents with site administration and/or other appropriate staff.
+- District TMT completes Threat Assessment and Summary/Recommendations. - If site administrator was not part of discussion during Assessment and Summary/Recommendations, TMT reviews those documents with site administration and/or other appropriate staff.

-- Site Administrator reviews Summary/Recommendations with student, parent, and appropriate staff. - This team completes the Student Supervision Plan by identifying recommendations that are appropriate and feasible to implement. - o If necessary, complete Targeted Student Protection Plan and/or Student Safety Plan.
+- Site Administrator reviews Summary/Recommendations that will be implemented with student, parent, and appropriate staff. - This site team completes the Student Supervision Plan by identifying recommendations that are appropriate and feasible to implement. - o If necessary, complete Targeted Student Protection Plan and/or Student Safety Plan.